starsite/FileMaker-Swift/README.md

 ### Delete Token (function)

 Ends a user session.
-Only an error code and message is returned with this function.
-For iOS apps, a good place to put this would be `applicationDidEnterBackground(_:)`.
-Note: There is a 500-session limit with the Data API, so managing this is important for larger deployments.
+Only an error code and message are returned with this function.
+For iOS apps, a great place to put this would be `applicationDidEnterBackground(_:)`.
+Note: There is a 500-session limit with the Data API, so managing tokens is important for larger deployments.
 If you don't delete your session token, it ~will~ should expire 15 minutes after the last API call.
-You should clean up after yourself and not assume this will happen.
+Probably.
+But you should clean up after yourself and not assume this will happen.

 ```swift
 // MARK: - delete token -> (code, message)